learn-co-curriculum/intro-to-big-o/README.md

 ### Quadratic Time: O(n<sup>2</sup>)

-Quadratic time is not good.
+Quadratic time is not good, but sometimes unavoidable.
 The runtime is defined as the square of the input's size.
 For example, if we had a quadratic time algorithm that took an array as an input: for an input of length 1, there would be 1 operation, but for an input of length 10, there would be 100 operations.
 Some examples of algorithms that take quadratic time include:

 - Bubble sort
 - Selection sort